-- 2. For each returned document, only the title and the query-biased summary are extracted and saved into a local file. - 3.
+- For each returned document, only the title and the query-biased summary are extracted and saved into a local file. - 3.
 The file is then filtered to remove HTML tags and metadata, leaving only the web text.

-For example, suppose a query Q is composed of a sequence of Chinese terms $(c_1, c_2, c_3, c_4, c_5)$, and we have retrieved a series of titles and query-biased summaries of web text that contain both Chinese query substrings $C{ij} \in Q$ and English terms e, as shown in Figure 1.
+For example, suppose a query Q composed of a sequence of Chinese terms $(c_1, c_2, c_3, c_4, c_5)$, and a series of titles and query-biased summaries of web text that contain both Chinese query substrings $C{ij} \in Q$ and English terms e has been retrieved, as shown in Figure 1.